 Another issue is a genetic pool.
 The dog owners community is much larger in Europe.
 People are more serious and responsible about owning a dog (especially a pure bred dog), than in the US.
 Dogs are expensive for Europeans and a good dog sometimes takes years to save money for.
 There are also more activities, shows, competitions, training available for any breed.
 If you go to a breed specific show in Europe you are likely to see dozens and hundreds of dogs.
 While in the US – you are lucky if there are 15 dogs signed up for a breed specific dog show.
 Parents of my dogs were Best of Breed out of a hundred or so dogs in a National conformation show in Europe.
 Can you imagine the competition?
 When I was showing my doberman in the US – he was the only one in his class.

-Doberman puppy cost comparison is as follows (from cheap to expensive): European breeders of European dogs, American breeders of American dogs, American breeders of European dogs.
+Doberman puppy cost (as of 2015) comparison is as follows (from cheap to expensive): European breeders of European dogs, American breeders of American dogs, American breeders of European dogs.
 American doberman puppies cost between $1500 up to $2500 (and we only discuss prices from reputable breeders here).
 The lowest cost is for “pet puppy”.
 Such puppy will be fixed (spayed/neutered) and has a certificate of origin.
 The show quality puppy is the most expensive; the puppy will be intact, has a proper pedigree, but the dog will be co-owned with the breeder (you won’t be able to breed the dog without breeder’s permission).
 These rules were a bit weird to me at first, but the more I got involved in dog community the more it made sense to me.
 Also, what was weird that you get show quality puppy in the same litter as “not suitable for show” puppies.
 How is that possible?
 Anyhow.
 I knew enough about the differences between American vs European dobermans at that point to move on.